-Maria Alvanou, is a defence lawyer and a full professor of criminology at the Greek Police Officer’s Academy.
+Maria Alvanou is a defence lawyer and a full professor of criminology at the Greek Police Officer’s Academy.
 She lectures at the Police Officers’ Post Educational Academy-Department of Thessaloniki on issues of National Security and Terrorism.
 She acquired her doctorate from the International PhD Program in Criminology of Transcrime (Joint Research Center on Transnational Crime, University of Trento & Catholic University of Sacro Cuore – Milan), where she was also an external collaborator.
 Her doctoral research was focused on Palestinian female suicide bombers and for this reason she conducted fieldwork in Israel.
 She has also obtained an LLM from the Department of History, Philosophy and Sociology of Law – Aristoteles University of Thessaloniki.
 Among her research interests in terrorism is aviation security- counterterrorism meaures and she is a special collaborator for 11Aviation Publications in Greece.

-Laris Gaiser graduated, after a period of study at Anglia Polytechnic University of Cambridge, in Law at the University of Verona in 2002 with a final dissertation on “The consequences of the devolution of power in United Kingdom and the new role of the State in public economy”.
+Laris Gaiser is associate professor of security studies.
+He graduated, after a period of study at Anglia Polytechnic University of Cambridge, in Law at the University of Verona in 2002 with a final dissertation on “The consequences of the devolution of power in United Kingdom and the new role of the State in public economy”.
 He earned his Master’s degree in International Affairs and Diplomacy from the Institute for International Political Studies (ISPI) of Milano and after a specialization in crisis management and humanitarian action at UN Staff College he obtained a Ph.D. in Geopolitical Economy at University Guglielmo Marconi of Rome.
-His area of specialization are Economy Intelligence Strategic Studies, and Geoeconomy.
+His area of specialization are Economy Intelligence, Strategic Studies, and Geoeconomy.
 From 2012 until 2014 he was Vice President acting as President of Euro Mediterranean University – EMUNI, serving at the same time as a member of the Strategic Council at Slovenian Ministry of Foreign Affairs.
 Laris is involved in political and business advising, writes as a columnist for several european newspapers and is a visiting lecturer at Diplomatic Academy of Vienna (Austria).
 He is member of the Paneuropean Union presidency in Strasbourg.

 Davide Scotti is psychologist, specialized in psychology of emergencies at University of Padua and in crisis management at the Catholic University.
 Along with a specific theoretical background he has been involved as a fireman at the Regional Center of Fireman – Regione Lombardia.
 He has been teaching psychology of emergencies, victims’ and operator’s traumatic deseases, social networks coping with traumatic events at Catholic University, Italian Red Cross, Civil Protection and Police.
 In particular he is in charged of fireman psychological support (Lombardia Regional Center) where started the project on Dispositivi di Protezione Relazionale.
 He was part of the security activities project in Sri Lanka promoted by Catholic University after 2005 tsunami.